System-Engineering-Group-9/system-engineering-group-9.github.io/docs/systemDesign.md

 # System Design

 ## Overview
-Our system is designed to facilitate interactive learning by connecting a web-based Teacher Dashboard with a Student Board Game through a centralized backend server.
-The architecture enables real-time data exchange, ensuring a seamless user experience for both teachers and students.
+Our system integrates a **web-based Teacher Dashboard**, a **Student Board Game interface**, and a **centralized backend server** to deliver personalized learning experiences while optimizing teacher workflows by using GenAI technologies.
 The following diagram provides a high-level view of our system design.

 ![image](./SysDesImg/SysDesOverview.drawio.png)